 Are you looking for the ultimate 5 days in Paris itinerary?
-5 days in Paris is a generous amount of time to explore the City of Light.
+This is a generous amount of time to explore the City of Light.

 Planning your trip to Paris France last minute?